-Where the specification of the system recommends that all component parts outside of the tested system should meet a non-combustible class, then the use of PVCu beads, trims and tracks will not be permitted.
+Where the specification of the system or fire legislation recommends that all component parts outside of the tested system should meet a non-combustible class, then the use of PVCu beads, trims and will not be permitted.
+Other bespoke systems are available, however these additional items should be discussed with the client / owner, and costs adjusted.